-Wayne Brady On Stage - Theater Credits, Bio and Tickets
+Wayne Brady On Stage - Theatre Credits, Bio and Tickets

-In September 2004, Mr. Brady made his Broadway debut as Billy Flynn in the long-running hit musical Chicago for a limited engagement through to December 2004.
+In September 2004, Brady made his Broadway debut as Billy Flynn in the long-running hit musical Chicago for a limited engagement through December 2004.

 From 2007 through to 2009, he hosted the singing game show Don't Forget the Lyrics! on Fox and went on to become the host of Let's Make a Deal on CBS from October 2009, a job he still holds.
 He has received a total of seven Daytime Emmy Award nominations to date in the category of Outstanding Game Show Host for his work.

 In August 2010, he would return to the stage to play Tom Collins in Rent at the Hollywood Bowl, directed by Neil Patrick Harris.
 He returned to Broadway from November 21, 2015 through to March 27, 2016 to assume the role of Lola in Kinky Boots and would appear for one night only in the off-Broadway production of White Rabbit, Red Rabbit at the Westside Theatre in 2016.
 Later that year he took on the role of Charley Kringas in a Los Angeles production of Stephen Sondheim's Merrily We Roll Along, and from January 17 through to April 9, 2017, he assumed the role of Aaron Burr in the Chicago production of Hamilton.

 Over the course of his career, Brady has guest starred in or lent his voice to a plethora of television shows and films, most notably Sofia the First, Foodfight!, How I Met Your Mother, 30 Rock, Stargate SG-1, Robot Chicken, Getting Along Famously, and Everybody Hates Chris.